Close

 • Related

 SculptureCenter presents the first solo exhibition in a New York City institution in over 35 years of Pat Oleszko.
-Rooted in humor, sharp social commentary, and defiance of all forms of authority, Oleszko's practice has often taken the form of sculptures which lend themselves to raucous performances that use linguistic wit to address various concerns, including accessible housing, women’s issues, and world politics.
-As her work developed from the 1970s on, Oleszko devised two strategies: using her body, which led to costumes, and using air, which produced large inflatable works.
-In both cases, her art “walked out the door,” in her words, and she began “using all the world as a stooge.”
-For performances and events, Oleszko continues to create a universe of characters, demonstrating a lifelong commitment to worldbuilding and to “wearing her work,” from dressing up as different characters for a waitressing job in her early days in New York to presenting at the Winter Olympics and appearing in movies, festivals, and theaters worldwide.
+Rooted in humor, sharp social commentary, and the defiance of all forms of authority, Oleszko's sculptures lend themselves to raucous performances that use linguistic wit to address concerns about the state of the world.
+As her work developed, Oleszko devised some defining strategies: using her body, which led to costumes, and using air, which produced large inflatable works.
+In both cases, her art “walked out the door,” in her words, “using all the world as a stooge.”

 The presentation will be accompanied by the artist’s first institutional publication, which expands on the performance histories around her sculptures with newly commissioned essays by Columbia University professor and art historian Julia Bryan-Wilson; New York-based cultural worker, writer, and researcher Marie Catalano; Budapest-based curator, writer, and artist Gyula Muskovics; and American chef, food writer—and close friend of Oleszko—Ruth Reichl, along with a biographical timeline by the artist in her own idiosyncratic language.
 The publication will be designed by Tiffany Malakooti.